-- Professor and Associate Chair, Obstetrics Gynaecology and Reproductive Biology, Mitchigan State University, USA
+- University Distinguished Professor and MSU Foundation Professor, Obstetrics Gynaecology and Reproductive Biology, Michigan State University, USA

-- Director, Women’s Health Research, Mitchigan State University, USA
+- Director, Women’s Health Research, Michigan State University, USA

-- Co-Director, Reproductive and Developmental Sciences Programme, Mitchigan State University, USA
+- Co-Director, Reproductive and Developmental Sciences Programme, Michigan State University, USA

 The laboratory of Professor Fazleabas utilises a baboon model for endometriosis in which the disease can be induced by inoculating the peritoneal cavity with autologous menstrual tissue.
 This permits us to study the etiology and pathophysiology of endometriosis from the onset of the disease and during its continued progression.